B. Sumeeth Reddy

-B. Sumeeth Reddy (born 26 September 1991) is an Indian badminton player who currently plays men's doubles.
+B. Sumeeth Reddy (born 26 September 1991) is an Indian former badminton player.
 He was part of Indian team that clinched the gold medals in the 2016 and 2019 South Asian Games, and also claimed the men's doubles gold with Manu Attri in 2016.
 Reddy competed at the 2014 Asian Games, 2018 Asian Games; and at the 2016 Rio Summer Olympics in the men's doubles event.
+He retired from playing in March 2025.

 Early life

-Sumeeth Reddy was born on September 26, 1991 (27-years old) Telangana, India.
-In order to make a career to badminton, Sumeeth’s father sent him to the field of badminton sports in Hyderabad at the age of 10.
+Sumeeth Reddy was born on 26 September 1991 in Telangana, India.
+In order to make a career to badminton, Sumeeth's father sent him to the field of badminton sports in Hyderabad at the age of 10.
 He made his debut in the year 2007 by taking part in Asian Junior Championship.
 After the championship, he continued to play for singles till he was 20 years old.
 He had obtained the success in the total 7 National finals and was the best junior player at that time.